Science

 Pupils should be taught to:

-- describe the movement of the Earth and other planets relative to the sun in the solar system.
+- Describe the movement of the Earth and other planets relative to the sun in the solar system.

-- describe the movement of the moon relative to the Earth.
+- Describe the movement of the moon relative to the Earth.

-- describe the sun, Earth and moon as approximately spherical bodies.
+- Describe the sun, Earth and moon as approximately spherical bodies.

-- use the idea of the Earth’s rotation to explain day and night and the apparent movement of the sun across the sky.
+- Use the idea of the Earth’s rotation to explain day and night and the apparent movement of the sun across the sky.

 Forces